jantuomi/faaslift/README.md

 To `require` 3rd party libraries, they have to be installed on the host server with NPM.

 # Security

+`faaslift` relies on MongoDB for user authentication.
+Please use secure Mongo instance with a username and password set.

 The functions are *NOT* containerized in any way!
 This means that code running at an endpoint is e.g. able to crash the server or manipulate other endpoints, among other evil deeds, with a little bit of tinkering.
 That's why this project is solely meant for prototyping purposes.